 (4) Proceedings for an offence against the by-laws may be taken on behalf of the Trust by any person specified in the by-laws for the purpose in the name of the Trust and any such person taking those proceedings shall be reimbursed out of the funds of the Trust for all damages or reasonable expenses which he may incur or for which he may become liable by reason of taking those proceedings.

-[Section 20 amended by No. 6 of 1977 s.
+[Section 20 amended: No. 6 of 1977 s.
 6; No. 59 of 1985 s.
 7; No. 6 of 2013 s.
 8.]

 21. Review of Act